Love Is a Many-Splendored Thing (film): Production

 The rights to the novel were bought by David Brown of 20th Century Fox for the producer Sol C. Siegel.
 However, when he left the company the project was given to Buddy Adler.
 The screenplay struggled to get Motion Picture Production Code approval because of its themes of adultery and miscegenation.

 Parts of the film were shot on location in Hong Kong by second-unit director Otto Lang, which was unusual for its time.
 Two weeks of location filming in Hong Kong had been completed before the final screenplay had been finished by screenwriter John Patrick.
 He then had to adapt the screenplay to include as many of the shots as possible.

 Despite the film's romantic subject and their chemistry on the screen, Holden and Jones could barely stand each other on set.
-Holden was turned off by Jones' obsessive involvement with her character and complaints about her makeup (which she said made her "look old"), about her costumes and about her dialogue.
-Soon they were barely speaking to one another.
+Holden was turned off by Jones's obsessive involvement with her character and complaints about her makeup (which she said made her "look old"), about her costumes and about her dialogue.
+Soon, they were barely speaking to one another.
 According to Holden's biography, Jones was also generally rude and abrasive to everyone involved in the production.

-Their relationship was also not helped by Jones' worries about Holden's reputation as a womanizer.
-Holden claimed she chewed garlic before her love scenes, which she may have done to discourage him.
+Their relationship was also not helped by Jones's worries about Holden's reputation as a womanizer.
+Holden claimed that she chewed garlic before her love scenes, which she may have done to discourage him.
 Once, Holden tried to make peace, offering Jones a bouquet of white roses, which she tossed back in his face.

 The film was completed on time, within the planned three-months schedule.
+Indonesian director, J. Cabin Joe, made an uncredited role in the film where he appeared along with Holden.